thanhntphys/udacity-capstone-project/README.md

 - Create and deploy k8s resources

 I've created `k8s.yml` file, which contains all the resources needed for the project.
-The LoadBalancer get deployed as service with an external IP, running on port 80.

-I've also create an DNS record to point to the LoadBalancer DNS so that we can connect through that domain, thus will lead us to the app.

 Deployment result:
 ![Deployment result](screenshots/pictureuda2.png)